JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 \\]

 These three quantities \\(\left(m_A, m_B, m_C\right)\\) are the barycentric coordinates of \\(P\\) in the plane defined by the triangle \\(ABC\\).
-It is easy to prove the following:
+These coordinate satisfy a property which is of interest to us:

 \\[
-P \in ABC \Leftrightarrow m_A \geq 0 \ \text{and} \ m_B \geq 0 \ \text{and} \ m_C \geq 0
+P \in ABC \Leftrightarrow m_A \geq 0 \ \text{and} \ m_B \geq 0 \ \text{and} \ m_C \geq 0.
 \\]

-Thus, assuming we can compute the barycentric coordinates of any point w.r.t. a triangle, it is an easy check whether the point is inside or outside the triangle.
-So now the question is how to compute the barycentric coordinates.
-I won't derive the computations here, but one possible, and elegant, formulation is the following:
+Thus we only need to compute these coordinate to be able to determine whether a point falls inside or outside the triangle.
+We can derive these in several ways, but we'll just admit the following formula, chosen by virtue of its symmetry and ease of computation:

 > ##### Barycentric Coordinates Formula
 > \\[